Offensive coordinator sparked dramatic improvement in first season

 A Sharon Hill, Pa., native, Cubit (59 years old/DOB: 10-14-1953) earned a bachelor's degree in business administration from the University of Delaware in 1975.
 He played quarterback and wide receiver for the Blue Hens (1971-74), earning Associated Press All-America honorable mention in 1974.
 He also set school records for catches in a game (10) and a season (47), along with receiving yards in a season (787).

 In 1981, he earned a master's degree in education from Saint Joseph's University.
-Bill and his wife, Nancy, have three grown children: Stacey - who was married on March 3, 2007 - Sheri and Ryan, who was married on Feb.
+Cubit and his wife, Nancy, have three grown children: Stacey - who was married on March 3, 2007 - Sheri and Ryan, who was married on Feb.
 9, 2008.
-He also has two grandchildren.
+Cubit also has three grandchildren.

 Previous Coaching Experience